As an Amazon Associate and eBay Partner I earn from qualifying purchases. This post may contain affiliate links to products I recommend.

 • Corrosion around mechanical parts and surface rust in areas

-• The rear window centre brake light cover missing
+• The rear window centre brake light cover is missing

 • Surface rust around the floor

-• The coolant overflow seal is broken and possibly radiator leaking
+• The coolant overflow seal is broken, and the radiator is leaking

 Road Test: